kateinoigakukun/StubKit/README.md

 ### Inject value with non-mutable `KeyPath`

 I know it's only natural but, Swift can't mutate `let` defined property.
 But Swift has `MemoryLayout<T>.offset` which provide the offset to the property from its own address.
 So actually in memory we can mutate `let` property.

+### Existential type using `Self`

+A protocol that has `associatedtype` or uses `Self` type can't be existential type.
+But using `Self` for return type of method is only available in Swift4.2.
+(I think using `Self` for type of getter should be also available.)
+This technique makes `Stubbale` type-safely.